Sørup runestone: Nordic and Latin interpretations

 The philologist Fr.
 Orluf read the inscription as a heavily abbreviated Latin text starting with a few words in Old Danish.
 He began on side B, where he translated isifuþrlak : iseʀa with "*Isifa's Þorlak in *Sera".
 The segment isifu would then be the genitive case of the unattested name *Isifa, while *Sera would be an old form of the toponym Sørup.
 Orluf interpreted the segments li, which are found in the end of two of the lines, as an abbreviation for libera nos 'redeem us'.
 Both the Danish and Latin parts of this interpretation have been rejected by other runologists.

-The linguist Rasmus Rask meant that it was possible to discern the Danish female name Signe at the end of side A, sih(k)i, but that the text otherwise was written in a grammatically corrupt language form.
-Wimmer questioned whether it was possible to read any word at all in that segment, but meant that in that case it was more likely to be the verb signe "bless" than a name.
+The linguist Rasmus Rask thought that it was possible to discern the Danish female name Signe at the end of side A, sih(k)i, but that the text otherwise was written in a grammatically corrupt language form.
+Wimmer questioned whether it was possible to read any word at all in that segment, but thought that in that case it was more likely to be the verb signe "bless" than a name.